 This is the page for all my resources and documents for the book of Psalms.
 The first section contains documents that survey the entire book.
-The second section contains a link to a survey video for the book from the Old Testament Survey course.
-The next section is broken down by each passage in a general outline of the book.
+The second section has a survey video lecture covering the entire book.
+The next section is broken down by each passage.
+Click the label of any document or video to expand for access.
 Click the label of any passage to expand for access to documents and information about each individual passage.
 Feel free to use and distribute any information you find helpful as long as you give credit where appropriate.

 General Documents